 - 20.39 Cymraeg 2050 is Wales' national strategy for increasing the number of Welsh speakers to a million by 2050.
 The Welsh Government is fully committed to the target of a million Welsh speakers included in the Taking Wales Forward programme for government, and the Programme for Government 2021-2026.
-A thriving Welsh language is also part of one of the seven well-being goals set out in the WFG Act, as explained above. - 20.40 The setting up of a new Commission is clearly linked to the aims of the Cymraeg 2050 Strategy in terms of improving the process of planning Welsh-medium provision in post-16 education and training.
-These aims include ensuring that all learners can develop their Welsh Language skills to their full potential and the encouragement of robust linguistic progression from one phase of education and training to the next; and to improve the ways of providing central support for Welsh-medium education and training.
-As a public body in Wales it's expected that the new Commission will consider the Welsh language in all of its activities, including strategy and policy development, delivery and funding of learning activities, the funding of individual institutions and research activity.
-The Cymraeg 2050 Strategy has a specific aim to 'develop post-compulsory education provision which increases rates of progression and supports everyone, whatever their command of the language, to develop Welsh language skills for use socially and in the workplace.' - 20.41 The proposed Commission will have a direct and critical role in supporting the Welsh Government to achieve this aim.
-The aim for the Welsh Language policy is to develop a system that enables learning, assessment and progression through the medium of Welsh. - 20.42 The Welsh Government also has a statutory obligation to fully consider the effects of its work on the Welsh language.
-Considering the impacts, both positive and negative, of its work on the Welsh language, and Welsh speaking people and communities is an essential part of the policy development and delivery process. - 20.43 Increasing the opportunities for learners to continue into post-16 Welsh medium education and training, whether in schools, further education colleges, apprenticeships or higher education will allow them to further develop their Welsh language skills.
+A thriving Welsh language is also part of one of the seven well-being goals set out in the WFG Act, as explained above. - 20.40 The Commission will have a critical role to play in the achievement of the transformational change that is required across the tertiary education sector to achieve the Cymraeg 2050 target.
+The Commission will instrumental in the achievement of key aims within the 2050 strategy including to develop post-compulsory education provision which increases rates of progression and supports everyone, whatever their command of the language, to develop Welsh language skills for use socially and in the workplace' These aims include ensuring that all learners can develop their Welsh Language skills to their full potential and the encouragement of robust linguistic progression from one phase of education and training to the next; and to improve the ways of providing central support for Welsh-medium education and training. - 20.41 The Bill places a strategic duty on the Commission to promote tertiary education through the medium of Welsh.
+The Commission will be required to encourage demand for, and participation, in tertiary education provided in Wales through the medium of Welsh; take all reasonable steps to ensure that there is sufficient tertiary education provided in Wales through the medium of Welsh to meet demand; and encourage the provision of tertiary education through the medium of Welsh by registered providers in Wales, and other persons providing tertiary education funded or otherwise secured by the Commission - 20.42 Provision has been included in the Bill so that the Commission is within Schedule 6 to the Welsh Language (Wales) Measure 2011 so that it can be required to comply with Welsh language standards.
+This will help ensure that the Commission considers the Welsh language in all of its activities and can be required to provide Welsh language services. - 20.43 The Welsh Government also has a statutory obligation to fully consider the effects of its work on the Welsh language.
+Considering the impacts, both positive and negative, of its work on the Welsh language, and Welsh speaking people and communities is an essential part of the policy development and delivery process. - 20.44 Increasing the opportunities for learners to continue into post-16 Welsh medium education and training, whether in schools, further education colleges, apprenticeships or higher education will allow them to further develop their Welsh language skills.
 This increase in the number of individuals with Welsh language skills at a range of levels will benefit the communities they live in and will help to create a bilingual workforce.